Is There A Comma After Because

 The Basic Rule: No Comma Needed

 The most common rule regarding commas and "because" is that you generally do not need a comma before "because" when it introduces a dependent clause that follows an independent clause.
-This is because the dependent clause is considered essential to the meaning of the sentence.
+On the flip side, this is because the dependent clause is considered essential to the meaning of the sentence.
 It provides a reason or explanation for the action in the independent clause.

 Consider these examples: